-In 1981 I was hired as nightwatchman and for general duties at a residential treatment centre.
+In 1981 I was hired as nightwatchman and for general duties at a Native residential treatment centre.
 Both men and women from all over came for addiction treatment.
+The Treatment centre was located on an Indian Reserve.
 A local priest, a relatively young White man was volunteering counseling services there.
 I befriended many of the men and women at the centre.
 This one young woman told me of her counseling session.
 I of course don't know the whole context of the session but what she told me was kind of weird, shocking.

 The priest had asked her; "are you a garbage can for sperm?"
 I guess the word sperm from a priest is what I found shocking and weird.
 I think about it now and try to understand his motives.
 Maybe he was trying to build her up or get her to examine her choices?
 Still the woman didn't appreciate it and thought it was creepy and perhaps perverted.